inyong37/Study/_Computer/Software/Windows.md

 ### *_getpid* | [MS Docs](https://docs.microsoft.com/ko-kr/cpp/c-runtime-library/reference/getpid?view=msvc-160)
 Gets the process identification.
 This API cannot be used in applications that execute in the Windows Runtime. `int _getpid(void);`

+### *GetCommandLineW function (processenv.h)* | [MS Docs](https://docs.microsoft.com/en-us/windows/win32/api/processenv/nf-processenv-getcommandlinew)
+Retrueves the command-line string for the current process. `LPWSTR GetCommandLineW();`.
+The return value is a pointer to the command-line string for the current process.

+The lifetime of the returned value is managed by the system, applications should not free or modify this value.
+Console processes can use the argc and argv arguments of the main or wmain functions by implementing those as the program entry point.
+GUI processes can use the lpCmdLine argument of the WinMain or wWinMain functions by implementing those as the program entry point.
+To convert the command line to an argv style array of strings, pass the result from GetCommandLineW to CommandLineToArgvW.

+### *CommandLineToArgvW function (shellapi.h)* | [MS Docs](https://docs.microsoft.com/en-us/windows/win32/api/shellapi/nf-shellapi-commandlinetoargvw)
+Parse a Unicode command line string and returns an array of pointers to the command line arguments, along with a count of such arguments, in a way that is similar to the standard C run-time argv and argc values. `LPWSTR * CommandLineToArgvW(LPCWSTR lpCmdLine, int *pNumArgs);`.

 ## *Folder*

 ### *Program Files*